jncraton/multithreaded-computation/readme.md

 Multithreaded Computation
 =========================

-This program demonstrates the performance improvements that are possible using multithreading.

-The sample program prints the sum of all numbers between 0 and 1.6 billion exclusive.
+This lab demonstrates the performance improvements that are possible using multithreading.
+The task is to print the sum of all numbers between 0 and 1.6 billion exclusive.

 A simple Python program to perform this task would be: